aburguera/RLELIB/README.md

 *RLELib* is Python3 based.
 Following *Command Line Interface* (CLI) examples are invoked using *python* but, depending on your installation you may have to use *python3* instead.

+The CLI can also be used within a Jupyter notebook or Google Colab by simply prepending an exclamation mark (`!`) before the command.
+If you're using Google Colab, ensure that all files, including images, are accessible from the Colab environment.
+If files are saved to Colab's temporary storage, be sure to copy them elsewhere before closing the session, as Colab deletes its storage upon disconnection.

 ### Encoding and decoding images

 To encode an image with *Lossy Run Length Encoding* (LRLE) use `imconvert.py source_image_path destination_lrle_path` from the command line.
 The following example encodes the image `IMG/PEPPERS.png` and creates the file `IMG/PEPPERS.bin` with the [LRLE file format](#the-lrle-format).